JulioRaf4/prompts/README.md

 # 🤖 Chat GPT Prompts

-Prompts for people who want to create a good chat using chatgpt or another text-to-text template with memory.
+Prompts for people who want to create a good chat using chatgpt or another text-to-text chat model.
 Different prompts and different subjects.
+Open to contributions.

 ---